BenediktKrueger/node-red-nodes/README.md

 ###Conversation Mode
 The conversation is continued.
 The response from the service will be returned on **msg.dialog**

+###List Profile Variables Mode
+The profile variables as set by the dialog are retrieved.
+These can be used by an applicaiton to determine the state of the conversation, and to take any appropriate action.
+ The response from the service will be returned on **msg.dialog**

 ## License
 Full license text is available in [LICENSE](LICENSE).